-11.3 ANNUAL EVALUATION PROCEDURE
+11.3 ANNUAL EVALUATION PROCEDURE (Board proposal)

 The following procedure will be used for conducting annual performance evaluations, except that, in the case of faculty unit members who submitted applications for promotion or tenure, the process will be limited to the discussions contemplated under §§ 11.1(4) and 11.2(1).
+The performance review of faculty unit members who elected to retain professorial rank while serving in library positions will proceed under §§ 1C through 5C below, but consideration will also be given to delivery of instruction, research and service under institutional standards implementing Board Policy No. 4:38.
+Faculty unit members who hold appointments split between professorial and librarian ranks will be evaluated under the procedures that pertain to the rank assigned for their primary employment, and their performance in each role will be evaluated independently based upon that standards that pertain to that role.
 The evaluation will be placed in the faculty unit member's personnel file and will address: